veganjay/ctf_writeups/Hackvent_2018/README.md

 This was a very cool challenge!
 Certainly one of my favorites of this HackVent.
 The hints were initially very confusing but made sense once diving into the code.

 I believe the hint from the mp3 is "I'll show you how deep the **rabbit** hole goes..."
-After looking at the constants and functions in the program, this appears to be a mention of the [Rabbit Cipher](https://en.wikipedia.org/wiki/Rabbit_(cipher)).
+After looking at the constants and functions in the program, this appears to be a reference  to the [Rabbit Cipher](https://en.wikipedia.org/wiki/Rabbit_(cipher)).

 ### Red pill